What is in-app messaging: a brief guide to benefits, types, and examples

 Why this is good: The visual comparison of options available speaks clearly to different user personas and offers the “choose your own adventure” type of onboarding.
 The clear explanation that the most important features are available even if a user doesn’t want the fully customized browser is a nice addition.

-Example #4: Mixpanel’s new Dashboard tour #
+4. Mixpanel’s new Dashboard tour

 Source